truenas/documentation/content/CORE/Solutions/Integrations/Openstack/Cinder.md

 ---
 title: "Cinder Driver"
-linkTitle: "Cinder"
-description: "Basic overview of the community-supported Cinder driver."
 ---

 There is a community-supported, open source driver for Cinder available for TrueNAS, available at https://github.com/iXsystems/cinder.